bvbohnen/X4_Customizer/README.md

-X4 Customizer 0.9.3
+X4 Customizer 0.9.4
 -----------------

-Current status: functional, most features in place, but still in beta testing.
+Current status: functional, framework tentatively complete, applying polish.

 This tool will programatically apply a variety of user selected transforms to X4 game files, optionally pre-modded.
 Features include:

   * Integrated catalog read/write support.
   * Basic XML diff patch support.
   * Automatic detection and loading of enabled extensions.
   * Framework for developing modular, customizable transforms of varying complexity.
   * Transforms can dynamically read and alter game files, instead of being limited to static changes like standard extensions.
   * Transforms operate on a user's unique mixture of mods, and can easily be rerun after game patches or mod updates.
   * Changes are written to a new or specified extension.

 This tool is available as platform portable Python source code (tested on 3.7 with the lxml package) or as a compiled executable for 64-bit Windows.